amilosevic-grid/bee-docker/README.md

 # Prerequisites

 To run these images you require docker-desktop or the open-source rancher-desktop.
-So far it has been tested on Unix software; it should not behave much differently on Windows, except for the `get_parcel.sh`
+So far it has been tested on Unix software; it should not behave much differently on Windows, except for the `get_parcel.sh` which relies on some Unix commands to download the parcels.
+However, it should not be too hard to replicate the behaviour using wget for Windows.

 # Components